Correlation Between Columbia and Columbia Large

 Returns

-Pair Trading with Columbia Treasury and Columbia Large
+Pair Trading with Columbia and Columbia Large

-The main advantage of trading using opposite Columbia Treasury and Columbia Large positions is that it hedges away some unsystematic risk.
-Because of two separate transactions, even if Columbia Treasury position performs unexpectedly, Columbia Large can make up some of the losses.
+The main advantage of trading using opposite Columbia and Columbia Large positions is that it hedges away some unsystematic risk.
+Because of two separate transactions, even if Columbia position performs unexpectedly, Columbia Large can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in Columbia Large will offset losses from the drop in Columbia Large's long position.

 The idea behind Columbia Treasury Index and Columbia Large Cap pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.